espocrm/documentation/docs/user-guide/sales-orders.md

 ## Total Values Layout

-Layout of total value fields (in the bottom on detail view) can be modified at Administration > Layout Manager > Sales Orders > Bottom Total.
+The layout of total value fields (in the bottom on detail view) can be modified at Administration > Layout Manager > Sales Orders > Bottom Total.

 ## Sales Order Items